 Eating Disorders, Running, & Period Loss

-When I was in high school, I was recruited by dozens of collegiate cross county and track programs.
-This was a strange experience, and an extreme ego-boost.
-My self-confidence was extremely low, and because of my eating disorder, I often isolated myself in the name of "being best."
+When I was in high school, I was recruited by dozens of college cross county and track programs.
+This was a strange experience, and sort of an ego-boost.
+Because of my burgeoning eating disorder, I often isolated myself in the name of "being best."
 I thought that if I trained hard enough, or dieted enough, I would be fast enough to earn a scholarship.
 Attention from so many schools validated that belief in an extremely tangible manner, and has shed light on the dark underbelly of this disordered pattern of thinking.

 Eating disorders are not uncommon in the running community.
 In 2007, researchers at the Norwegian School of Sports Sciences found that about 47 percent of elite female athletes in sports that “emphasized leanness” had clinically diagnosed eating disorders compared with 21 percent of women who were not elite athletes.